 Download the infographic by clicking the image

-Determine whether or not a company has a valid certificate for a certain standard or certification scheme through the Kiwa certificate search (redirects to the Dutch website).
+Determine whether or not a company has a valid certificate for a certain standard or certification scheme through the Kiwa certificate search.

 ISO stands for International Organisation for Standardisation (ISO).
 It is an international partnership of national standardisation organisations in 163 countries.
 The ISO (founded in 1947) is responsible for the development and maintenance of a large number of globally accepted (quality) standards.
 The name ISO is of course an abbreviation, but it also refers to the Greek 'isos' (equal).